filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/seal-workers.md

   AllowRegenSectorKey = true
 ```

-If you want to fully delegate any of these operations to workers, set them to `false`.
+If you wish to fully delegate any of these operations to workers, set them to `false`.

 ## Launching Lotus workers

 ### Environment variables

-Ensure that workers have access to the following environment variables when they run.
+Ensure that workers can access the following environment variables when they run.
 These are similar to those used by the Miner daemon ([explained in the setup guide]({{< relref "../../storage-providers/setup/initialize/" >}})):

 The seal workers will fail to start if the file descriptor limit is not set high enough.
 This limit can be raised temporarily before starting the worker by running the command `ulimit -n 1048576`.
 Although, we recommend setting it permanently by following the [Permanently Setting Your ULIMIT System Value]({{< relref "../../kb/soft-fd-limit/" >}}) guide.